Skip to main content

 Cross-App Service Visual Editor

-In the cross-app service element's visual editor, developers can modify the element name, accessKey, and accessSecret, but the call URL is read-only and cannot be modified.
+In the cross-app service element's visual editor, you can modify the element name, accessKey, and accessSecret, but the call URL is read-only and cannot be modified.

-The editor lists in groups the interface names and descriptions of each function under each service authorized by the service provider.
+The editor displays the interface names and descriptions of each function under each service authorized by the service provider, organized in groups.
 Selected functions can be called in the current application.
-All functions are selected by default, and developers can modify as needed.
-In the operation column, you can click the View Details button to open the API details popup.
+All functions are selected by default, and you can modify the selection as needed.
+In the operation column, click the View Details button to open the API details popup.

 Cross-App Service Function Details

-In the API details, developers can view detailed function information, including service name, interface name, interface path, call URL, parameter list, and return value type.
-A Copy button is provided to the right of the Call URL, allowing developers to copy the URL with one click.
+In the API details, you can view detailed function information, including service name, interface name, interface path, call URL, parameter list, and return value type.
+A Copy button is provided to the right of the URL, allowing you to copy the URL with one click.

 Call Cross-App Service Function

 As shown in the figure above, a call to a function in a cross-app service element is initiated in the button click event logic, and the frontend global notification tool is used to display the content returned by the function.
-This is just an example using a button event function; developers can call it in any function logic.
-Refer to Where Service Functions Are Used.
+This is just an example using a button event function; you can call it in any function logic.
+Refer to Where Service Functions Are Used for more information.